ChesterNyk/Login-Application-FE/README.md

 ## Problem Statement
 Creating a basic login application.
 ## Technologies Used
-- ⚛️ React
+-  React
 -  JavaScript
-- 📡 Axios
+-  Axios
-- 📦 MUI
+-  MUI
 -  Redux
 ## Description / Features
 This login application is web application that showcase the basic of an user login.
 This application works together with a Spring-boot application that serves as the BE.
 Here's how it works:

 - <b>Login:</b> User will input their login credentials which if valid would allow them to enter the application.
+Validation checks include checking if either field is empty, if username is in the proper format, if username and passowrd entered exists in the database

+- <b>Role Based Access:</b> Depending on the role the user has, they will be able to view and access different features.
+    - Manager Role :
+        - Able to view landing page with user details
+        - Able to view webpage that shows all users in the DataBase at the moment
+            - Account available :
+                - <b>UserName:</b> john@example.com
+                - <b>Password:</b> password1
+    - User Role :
+        - Able to view landing page with user details
+            - Account available :
+                - <b>UserName:</b> mark@example.com
+                - <b>Password:</b> password2

 ## Usage
 To Run the application in you local machine, follow these steps